Available Friday, Saturday and Sunday.

 Depending on lek locations blinds on the Selman Ranch leks may also be available for your use in the late afternoon, since the birds will often return to the leks at that time.
 So you can have a second opportunity, in different light, to photograph the birds!

-Workshop With Duane Angles
+Workshop With Noppadol Paothong

-We’ll begin the morning shooting on the Selman Ranch in the early light, and then visit the leks (after the birds have left) to discuss of how to photograph the chickens (to prepare for your own visit later in the festival.)
-After lunch in Woodward with Duane (on your own), you will move to the Northwest Inn for a session “Going Beyond Basic Photography and Shooting Like Pro” where he will share his photos and discuss how he captured them, how to find better composition, light, color, and formation, and other photo techniques and equipment.
+We’ll begin the morning shooting on the Selman Ranch in the early light of sunrise, and spend the rest of the morning photographing on the Ranch.
+We will also visit a lek (after the birds have left) to discuss of how to photograph the chickens (to prepare for your own visit later in the festival.)
+After lunch in Woodward with Noppadol (on your own), you will move to the Northwest Inn for a session “Going Beyond Basic Photography and Shooting Like Pro” where he will share his photos and discuss how he captured them, how to find better composition, light, color, and formation, and other photo techniques and equipment.
 Time permitting, he will offer critiques of participants photos.
 Cost is $150.
 (Maximum of 10 participants, so register early!).